 Malvern Vale Weather: Technical Information

-The weatherstation hardware used for this website consists of a collection of discrete wireless sensors from the WS2000 series at www.elv.de.
-There are lots of weatherstation bits on sale at the Elv.de website, but they may not all be compatible.
-(Feb 2016: I am not certain whether Elv.de are still offering compatible equipment, as I haven't checked for a while.)
+The weatherstation hardware used for this website consists of a collection of discrete wireless sensors from the WS2000 series at www.elv.de, dating from approx 2004.
+There are lots of weatherstation bits on sale at the Elv.de website, but as of 2018, they do not appear to be compatible with the WS2000 range.
+So I'll be stuck once any of my present hardware fails.

 The ELV / WS2000 sensors send data back to a tiny radio box with an RS232 serial output.
 The weather data also appears on a portable LCD display.
 This system is fairly low in cost, and has the advantage of not needing power or signal cables running to the sensors.
 The sensors are mostly solar-powered but one or two of them use standard alkaline AA batteries.
 Being quite cheap, the sensors are not of the quality that you would need if you wanted to feed your reports into the Met Office.